ern0/gioco-a-intervalli/doc/lessons.md

 got listed on the stock exchange.

 The company lawyer, who
-"wasn't the sharpest knife in the drawer", realised only two weeks before the AGM that a school notebook, pencil and eraser were not the right technology for tracking stock market turnover, she panciked, and asked the IT department to help.
+"wasn't the sharpest tool in the shed", realised only two weeks before the AGM that her school notebook, pencil and eraser were not the right technology for the Share Register anymore.
+Until we went public, we had only a handful of shareholders, so she had no problem with it, but she couldn't catch up with the stock market turnover.
+Sshe panciked, and
+asked the IT department to help.

 A colleague and I
 wrote a complete system in two weeks,